Umarrrrrrrr/M2B/README.md

 - Hook up real UI/UX for browsing doctors and presenting subscription requests.
 - Add Cloud Functions/HTTPS endpoints for payments, notifications, and chat.
 - Flesh out doctor approval workflows and admin tooling.

+## Push notifications

+- Device tokens are stored under `users/{uid}/devices/{token}` with metadata (`platform`, `updatedAt`).
+- Use `PushTokenService.registerToken` after obtaining an FCM token on the client.
+- Cloud Functions:
+  - `expireSubscriptions`: runs daily and marks overdue subscriptions as `expired` while syncing the nested documents.
+  - `notifyExpiringSubscriptions`: runs daily, looks for subscriptions expiring within 3 days, and sends FCM notifications to both patient and doctor if device tokens exist.